oven-sh/bun/docs/runtime/index.md

 $ bun index.ts
 $ bun index.tsx
 ```

+Some aspects of Bun's runtime behavior are affected by the contents of your `tsconfig.json` file.
+Refer to [Runtime > TypeScript](/docs/runtime/typescript) page for details.

 <!-- Before execution, Bun internally transforms all source files to vanilla JavaScript using its fast native transpiler.
 The transpiler looks at the files extension to determine how to handle it. -->